-- Developers of health software that use healthcare identifiers; - Operators and owners of digital health services that use healthcare identifiers; - Health departments, healthcare providers and systems integrators that implement software systems that use healthcare identifiers; and
+- developers of health software that uses healthcare identifiers - operators and owners of digital health services that use healthcare identifiers - health departments, healthcare providers and systems integrators that implement software systems that use healthcare identifiers.

 In this document, a 'developer' is any organisation that develops a health software system that manages and uses healthcare identifiers.